Constraining New Physics with Possible Dark Matter Signatures from a Global CKM Fit: Numerical Analysis and Results

 Similarly, we show the correlations between the pseudoscalar couplings $g_p$ and $g_p^{\prime}$ on the right side of Fig.~\ref{fig:gs-gsp} for similar DM and mediator masses.
 Here, we have set $g_s = g_s^{\prime} =0$ and obtained the bound on $g_p$ from the results of table \ref{tab:comb-NP-rslt} using the relation $g_p = \sqrt{v^2 C_T}$ while $g_p^\prime$ is varied between $0-10$.
-Note that for the mediator masses below the top threshold, as an example for $M_S = 300$ GeV the allowed values of $g_p^{\prime}$ is $\lsim 1$ and it's value could be $> 1$ only if $g_p << 1$.
+In Fig.~\ref{fig:gpvsLambda}, we have shown the variation of the maximum of the 1-$\sigma$ and 2-$\sigma$ allowed values of the coupling $g_p$ (with $g_s \approx 0$) with the cut-off scale $\Lambda$.
+There are slight reductions in the allowed upper limit of the coupling with the increasing values of the cutoff scale for $\Lambda \lsim 5$ TeV.
+The changes in the allowed values of the coupling are almost negligible for $\Lambda > 5$ TeV.
+This is due to the logarithmic dependence of the coupling on the cutoff scale.
+Note that for the mediator masses below the top threshold, as an example for $M_S = 300$ GeV the allowed values of $g_p^{\prime}$ is $\lsim 1$ and its value could be $> 1$ only if $g_p << 1$.
 Also, for $g_p \gsim 0.5$ the allowed values of $g_p^{\prime}$ will be $<< 1$.
-The constraints are severe for the values of $M_S$ larger than the $2 m_t$ (top-threshold).
+The constraints are severe for the values of $M_S$ larger than $2 m_t$ (top-threshold).
 Such an observation is also true for the scalar coupling case discussed in the previously.
 We have shown the correlation between the couplings for $M_S = 1000$ and $1500$ GeV.
 It should be noted that, if kinematically allowed, i.e. for $M_S > 2m_t$, the DM can annihilate into a pair of top quarks whose cross-sections are enhanced due to the heavy top mass effect in the interaction (see eq.~\ref{eq:Lag2}).
 If we neglect the top quark interaction, the resulting correlation is presented by the blue and brown curves on the right plot of Fig.~\ref{fig:gs-gsp} for $M_S = 0.5$ and 1 TeV respectively.
 Larger couplings become allowed if annihilation to only light quarks is considered.
 In the absence of the scalar couplings, the parameter space is free from any constraints from the DM-nucleon scattering data since the pseudoscalar couplings give rise to velocity suppressed spin-dependent scattering.
-The relevant bounds on $g_s, g_s^{\prime}, g_p, g_p^{\prime}, M_S$, and $M_{\chi}$ from the collider searches: $\slashed{E_T} + jet$ and $\slashed{E_T} + \bar{t}t$, respectively, can be seen from the refs.~\cite{Arina:2016cqj, Haisch:2015ioa}.
-Stronger bounds are coming from the searches of $\slashed{E_T} + jet$.
-The allowed values of $g_s$ or $g_p$ from the CKMfit are consistent with those obtained in the above references.
-However, an essential difference between our analysis and those done in refs.~\cite{Arina:2016cqj,Haisch:2015ioa} is that they only consider the mediator coupling to the top quark and neglect the effect of lighter quarks.